Mary Mara: Career

 Mara made her film debut in the 1989 television film The Preppie Murder.
 In the same year, she participated in the New York Shakespeare Festival's production of Twelfth Night, alongside Michelle Pfeiffer, Jeff Goldblum and Mary Elizabeth Mastrantonio.
 She later featured in Mr. Saturday Night (1992), starring alongside Billy Crystal as his character's estranged daughter.

 Mara's breakthrough role came on ER, which was the most popular medical drama airing on prime time television during the mid-1990s.
 She played Loretta Sweets, a patient with cervical cancer, in nine episodes from 1995 to 1996.
 This helped spur her into the starring role of Inspector Bryn Carson on Nash Bridges from 1996 to 1997.
 When reflecting on that role several years later, she noted that it was a "male-dominated show", adding that although the writers "started to write for me really well about halfway through the season", the producers "were afraid I would stand out too much."
 She also featured on shows such as Law & Order, NYPD Blue, and Ally McBeal around this time.

 During the later part of her career, Mara appeared as a recurring character in Dexter (2009) as Valerie Hodges and Ray Donovan (2013) as Mrs. Sullivan.
 She also starred in the horror film Prom Night (2008).
 Her final role was in the 2020 film Break Even.
 After appearing in the film, Mara retired from acting.

-Personal life
+Personal life and death

-Mara lived a bicoastal life at New York City and Southern California.
+Mara lived a bicoastal life in New York City and Southern California.
 According to Jon Lindstrom, she underwent chemotherapy for cancer in 2008, when they performed together in the play In Heat by Malcolm Danare.
 Following her retirement from acting, she returned to Syracuse.
 She resided in Cape Vincent, New York, at the time of her death.
 Mara had a stepdaughter.

 Mara drowned on the morning of June 26, 2022, in Cape Vincent while swimming in the St. Lawrence River.
 She was 61.
 Tributes to Mara were posted on social media by Billy Crystal, Annette O'Toole, and Jon Lindstrom.
 Her death was ruled an accident.